Is it just us, or are the Catskills having a moment right now?

 “The running theme throughout the renovation is trying to tie in the history and sense of place as much as possible to the renovation choices in order to bring authenticity to the experience,” they note.
 “We’ve spent a lot of time with Ela, whose family owned the property since 1973, to collect historic materials and stories.
 In fact, we are even reusing some of the china that she had in storage (which was last used in the ‘80s).”

-As for the rooms, they’re divided across multiple edifices to add to the experiential nature of Callicoon Hills.
+As for the 65 hotel rooms, they’re divided across multiple edifices to add to the experiential nature of Callicoon Hills.
 In the Boarding House, rooms reside on the second, third, and fourth floors of the historic boarding house building, which dates back to the early 1900s.
-The first floor is the lobby entrance and the home to Rise & Shine Coffee and the Conover Club, both onsite dining venues for guests and visitors alike.
-Behind the Boarding House, the Pool House, formerly known as Terrance Hall, dates back to the mid-1900s and is a great option for guests who want to be close to the king-sized pool and/or have pets.
+The first floor is the lobby entrance and the home to Rise & Shine Coffee Shop and the Conover Club, both onsite dining venues for guests and visitors alike.
+Behind the Boarding House, the Pool House, formerly known as Terrace Hall, dates back to the mid-1900s and is a great option for guests who want to be close to the king-sized pool and/or have pets.
 Finally, the Ridge Rooms are a quick walk up the hill form the Boarding House and consist of three buildings with views across the property and into the tree line beyond.
+Some Ridge Rooms are dog-friendly as well.

 While the experience at the Catskills hotel is an allure in itself, so too is the dining program onsite.
 Centrally located in the Boarding House, the Conover Club is the property’s restaurant and bar.
 Its menu is all about locally sourced ingredients incorporated into elevated, yet accessible dishes that lean into American comfort flavors while echoing back to the history of the Catskills.
 Both locals and visitors to Callicoon Hills are welcome for dining.

-When it comes to breakfast, meanwhile, the Rise & Shine Coffee Shop is the place to go for all-day coffee, grab-and-go meals, and snacks.
+When it comes to breakfast, meanwhile, the Rise & Shine Coffee Shop is the place to go for all-day coffee, grab-and-go meals, and snacks, with coffee from Partners Coffee and bagels from nearby favorite Grizzly Bagels.
 It’s also a hub for the hotel’s onsite catering program, which works with events of all sizes.
-The program and the restaurant are led by Executive Chef Jean Paul Medina, previously the chef at The DeBruce.
+The program and the Conover Club are led by Executive Chef Jean Paul Medina, previously of The DeBruce and North Branch Inn nearby.
+Medina works wonders in the kitchen, making every brunch and dinner a celebration of local artisans, farmers, and producers.
+On the menu, there’s even a page dedicated to providing diners with more information about the restaurant’s local partners.

 1 Hills Resort Rd, Callicoon Center